-Headquartered in Athens, with approximately 12.9th employees, Piraeus Bank Group offers a full range of financial products and services to approximately 5.2mn customers in Greece.
-Total assets of the Group in Greece amounted to €58.4bn, net loans to €39.8bn and customer deposits to €41.4bn on March 31, 2018.
+Headquartered in Athens and with approximately 10.9 thousand employees, Piraeus Bank offers a full range of financial products and services to 5.5mn customers in Greece.
+The Group's total assets stood at €64.4bn on 30.06.2020.

-Piraeus Bank Group in Greece/March 2018
+Piraeus Bank Group in Greece/ June 2020

 WHAT WE DO

-Piraeus Bank today leads a group of companies covering all financial activities in the Greek market (universal bank).
-Piraeus Bank possesses particular know-how in the areas of medium-sized and small enterprises, in agricultural banking, in consumer and mortgage credit and green banking, capital markets and investment banking, as well as leasing and factoring.
+Today, we rank first in business financing, with a market share of 33% and balances of c.€30bn.
+Piraeus Bank possesses particular expertise in the areas of medium-sized and small enterprises, agricultural banking, consumer and mortgage credit, green banking, capital markets and investment banking, as well as leasing and factoring.

 WHAT WE STAND FOR

 Piraeus Bank has established a unified culture based on the principles of accountability, meritocracy and transparency, aiming to be a pillar of stability for the Greek economy, to fuel growth and to promote innovation.
 Focusing on having a positive and lasting footprint in society, with benefits for our customers, our people, our shareholders and society, Piraeus Bank is committed to constantly create value, to challenge the frontiers, to enthuse its customers and to build relationships of trust.